kubernetes-sigs/external-dns/docs/contributing/crd-source.md

 ### Creating DNS Records

 Create the objects of CRD type by filling in the fields of CRD and DNS record would be created accordingly.
+Currently, the following DNS record types are supported: A, CNAME, TXT, SRV, NS and PTR

 ### Example